xuankimtran/docs-1/pages/katalon-analytics/docs/testops-april-release-trial-and-free-plans.md

 ### TestOps Community

 TestOps Community includes the all standard features with a limited number of test results.
-You can upgrade your plan from TestOps Community to Business or Enterprise by purchasing TestOps subscriptions.
+You can upgrade your plan from TestOps Community to Business or Enterprise by [subscribing to TestOps](/katalon-analytics/docs/testops-subscription-via-screen.html).